AllenMendes/Advanced-Lane-Finding-in-Image-and-Video-data/CarND-Advanced-Lane-Lines-P2/Writeup.md

   ![thres-out](https://github.com/AllenMendes/Advanced-Lane-Finding-in-Image-and-Video-data/blob/master/CarND-Advanced-Lane-Lines-P2/output_images/thres_out.jpg)

  ### 4. Apply a perspective transform to rectify binary image ("birds-eye view")
- (__*Code Section- Perspective Transform*__): I hardcored the source and destination points to extract a part of my binary output image and convert it to a bird's eye view for further calculations.
+ (__*Code Section- Perspective Transform*__): I hardcored the source and destination points to extract a part of my binary output image (Region of Interest - ROI) and convert it to a bird's eye view for further calculations.
 The source and destination points are as follows:

  | Location | Source   | Destination |
  |:--------:|:--------:|:-----------:|